Street Litter

-There are various types of enforcement action we can take to ensure compliance with the law dependent on the situation.
+There are various types of enforcement action that we can take to ensure compliance with the law, dependent on the situation.
 These include:

 Fixed Penalty Notice amounts vary depending on the type of offence committed.
-Amounts maybe reduced for early payments.
+Please visit the following page for the up to date values:

 Representations will not be considered on the basis that: